nares10/nares10.github.io/index.md

-## Naresh's blog
+## Blog
-Hello and welcome to Naresh's blog.
+Hello and welcome to My Blog.
 I am Deeplearning and machine learning Enthusiast.